General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Discussion

 \section{Discussion}

-Our results show that once we move away from the exponentially-tailed family of losses, general losses exhibit a variety of influence on the eventual solution.
+Our results show that once we move away from the exponentially-tailed family of losses, general losses exhibit a variety of influence on the eventual solution, with similarities for ``in-distribution"-oriented loss functions but differences for ``out-of-distribution"-oriented loss functions.
 We believe that these results show the potential of the primal-dual framework to study closed-form properties of the implicit bias.
 It would be interesting to provide similar closed-form characterizations for the implicit bias of other optimization algorithms and/or for nonlinear models.
 Specific to linear models and gradient descent, there are still many open questions.
 Based on converse results in~\cite{hsu2021proliferation,ardeshir2021support} for exponential losses, the effective overparameterization conditions in Corollary~\ref{cor:convergencehighdims} appear necessary for asymptotic directional convergence of the implicit bias to MNI.
-However, whether Theorem~\ref{thm:b_sen_upperbound} provides the optimal rate of convergence is unclear.
-Also, of interest is whether it is possible to obtain results similar to Propositions~\ref{thm:b_eqv_thm} and Theorem~\ref{thm:b_sen_upperbound} under minimal assumptions on losses such as in~\citep{ji2020gradient,bartlett2006convexity}.
+However, whether Theorem~\ref{thm:b_sen_upperbound} provides the optimal rate of convergence (beyond the partial converse result in Proposition~\ref{prop:b_sen_lowerbound}) is unclear.
+Also, of interest is whether it is possible to obtain results similar to Propositions~\ref{thm:b_eqv_thm} and Theorem~\ref{thm:b_sen_upperbound} under even fewer assumptions on losses, such as in~\citep{ji2020gradient,bartlett2006convexity}.
 Finally, we are interested in using these closed-form characterizations to obtain tight non-asymptotic bounds on the test risk.